owl-project/owl-project.github.io/ng-api-overview.md

 ... which defines the programs to run on that type, as well as the sizeof the "variables" struct that this type uses (the `MetalSpheresGeom` type defined above).
-Obviously, we again do the same for dielectric and lambertian, too.
+Obviously, we again do the same for Dielectric and Lambertian, too.

 ### Geometries

-Using these three tyeps, we can now create actual geometries that use these types.
+Using these three types, we can now create actual geometries that use these types.
 Note that in *this* example, each type actually contains *several* spheres of the given type, which we pass through a buffer: